contao/docs/docs/dev/reference/hooks/reviseTable.md

 2. *array* `$newRecords`

     Array containing the ID of the new records.
+Can be `null`.

 3. *string* `$parentTable`

     Optional parent table of the current table.
+Can be `null`.

 4. *array* `$childTables`

     Optional array containing the names of the child tables.
+Can be `null`.

 ## Return Values